|'Enterprise' Classic Yacht|

 The next day was fine so we decided to go to Morlaix and bring up the car.
 We found that it was impossible to go directly and we had to catch a train to Paris, St. Lazarre.
 Cross the city to Gare Montparnasse and catch a train to Rennes, then a train from Rennes to Morlaix!

 We researched where we could leave the car for the next 6 weeks, a skill that we were starting to hone, for standard parkades are far too expensive; marinas are usually OK since they are used to people being away for a 2- or 3-week cruise but sometimes they have events scheduled for their parking lots.
 We found that places that store holiday trailers in the winter are usually empty and cheap in the summer.
 However, they are usually out of town and require a long taxi journey to reach them.
 So, when that is factored in, we opted for an in-city parkade this time.
 A few days later our friend’s boat arrived and we set off in it to sail to the Scilly Isles; but that is another story.
 If you are interested in our cruise to the Scilly Isles click on this Google Earth link.
+(Depending on your browser, you may find that these two links just download a file that you then have to open).
 Make sure that you have the ‘temporary places’ box ticked when it is open.
 Clicking on the yellow push pins will open log entries.

 We have all heard of the bombing of Dresden but few have heard of the bombing of Le Havre in September 1944 when 5,000 men , women and children were killed by Allied bombs for a very dubious military advantage.
 Many feel that it was a war crime.